Group-9-VUW/Mission-Control/project_requirement/section-3-4.md

 ### 3.4 Performance requirements

 #### How often the position of the rocket is updated on the map<br>
-This can be a tick-based update where each tick can be a specified number of milliseconds say 500ms for example.
+This will be a tick-based update where each tick can be a specified number of milliseconds, say 500ms for example.
 Every 500ms, the positional data of the rocket can be retrieved and then be processed at mission control to be then displayed on the map.
 At a tick rate of 500ms, the rockets position will be updated 120 times over the course of 1 minute.